olimorris/onedarkpro.nvim/README.md

 > **Note**: Semantic tokens are only available in Neovim 0.9+ and with selected LSP servers.

-In Neovim, some LSP servers may send tokens to the editor to allow for more intelligent highlighting such as variable scope; a feature which is impossible with Treesitter alone.
+In Neovim, some LSP servers may send tokens to the editor to allow for more intelligent highlighting such as variable scope; a feature which is impossible with tree-sitter alone.

-Semantic highlighting in Neovim sees highlight groups set which have a priority greater than those of Treesitter and the base vim highlight groups (see `:h lsp-semantic_tokens` for more information).
+Semantic highlighting in Neovim sees highlight groups set which have a priority greater than those of tree-sitter and the base vim highlight groups (see `:h lsp-semantic_tokens` for more information).
 A full list of available semantic tokens can be found [here](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_semanticTokens).

 The colorscheme has defined _some_ semantic tokens (to match the Visual Studio Code theme as closely as possible) and applies them as part of the filetype highlighting.
 To determine what tokens are available to set or override, use the `:Inspect` command.